SEIU Healthcare: 1998–2004: CAW "raids" and the mega-merger

 In October 2003, the six remaining locals voted to merge their healthcare and community-service members into one provincial local named SEIU Local 1.on.
-SEIU International issued a charter for SEIU Local 1.on on January 8, 2004 and approved the new local's constitution on March 26, 2004.
+SEIU International issued a charter for SEIU Local 1.on on January 8, 2004, and approved the new local's constitution on March 26, 2004.

 2013-Present: Rebranding as Canada's Healthcare Union

 In 2013, SEIU Local 1.on changed its name to "SEIU Healthcare", and rebranded its logo and slogan to appeal to patients, residents and clients under the care of SEIU workers.
-President Stewart believed this transformation was as a move towards being a "21st-century, solution-based union; a union that all members know makes their lives better; a union that teaches employers and governments that the labour movement is a valued partner, not an opponent."
+Former President Stewart believed this transformation was as a move towards being a "21st-century, solution-based union; a union that all members know makes their lives better; a union that teaches employers and governments that the labour movement is a valued partner, not an opponent."

-This move has further established SEIU Healthcare as a business union, which sees the need to play a larger role cooperating with employers and government agencies.
-As the Canadian Business Journal writes, "SEIU Healthcare is looking to partner with the government and seeks their support to address the shift in demographics with [private sector] and [not-for-profit] homecare being a great opportunity to offset some of the expenses incurred from traditional healthcare."
-The business union approach has been criticised by notable labour activists and scholars such as Kim Moody, who writes that "while more unions today employ mobilization tactics, there is still often a tendency to keep things under bureaucratic control.
-Since most organizing as it is currently done is administered by the international unions, bureaucratic business unionism, still the norm, is a barrier to effective struggle.

 Political Action and Affiliations

 Over the last decade, SEIU Healthcare has increased its focus on electoral politics.
 The union played an important role in the 2014 Ontario provincial elections by helping elect former Ontario Liberal Party leader Kathleen Wynne.
 During both the 2014 and 2018 voting cycles, SEIU mobilized hundreds of members across the province to contact voters in key ridings and to encourage them to strategically vote and support the candidate who was most likely to strengthen Ontario's public healthcare system and improve collective bargaining rights.

-While SEIU leadership advocates for strategic voting, the union has regularly donated to the Liberal Party of Ontario.
-Michael Spitale, SEIU Healthcare's former director of government relations, was acclaimed as the President of the Ontario Liberal Party in November 2016, but resigned after less than a year.

 SEIU Healthcare affiliates with the Ontario Federation of Labour and the Canadian Labour Congress.